ItsmeBlackOps/Real-Estate-Valuation-Model/README.md

 ## Repository Structure

-- `notebook.ipynb`: Jupyter notebook containing the project code, including data preprocessing, model development, evaluation, and analysis.
+- `Real_Estate_Valuation_Model.ipynb`: Jupyter notebook containing the project code, including data preprocessing, model development, evaluation, and analysis.
 - `app.py`: Python file for deploying the model as a web application.
 - `tests.py`: Python file for testing the deployed application.
 - `UCI_Real_Estate_Valuation.xlsx`: Directory containing the dataset used for training and testing the model.